 How can I convince my team to adopt clean code?

 Lead by example.
-Use clean names and small functions in your work, point out the benefits during reviews, and tie the discussion to business outcomes: faster onboarding, fewer bugs, and quicker feature delivery.
+Use clear names and small functions in your work, point out the benefits during reviews, and tie the discussion to business outcomes: faster onboarding, fewer bugs, and quicker feature delivery.

 What tools help enforce clean coding?